FitSmallBusiness

 QuickBooks Online Banking Center

-B. In QuickBooks: The balance in QuickBooks will be different from the bank balance as a result of bank transactions that have not been added to the check register.
+B. QuickBooks balance: This will be different from the bank balance as a result of bank transactions that haven’t been added to the check register, or transactions in the check register that haven’t been processed by the bank, such as checks recently issued.

 C. Bank feed transactions: Transactions imported through your bank feed are organized into three tabs:

-All newly imported banking transactions will appear in the For Review tab at the bottom of the Banking Center screen:
+Newly imported transactions are shown in the For Review tab of the Banking Center

 Each transaction in the For Review tab must be added to the check register, matched to an existing transaction already in QuickBooks, or excluded from QuickBooks.